Wollondilly River Shared Pathway - Australia’s largest solar lighting project.

 - Platinum ‘7’ year warranty

-Most of the 4km pathway was clear of shading issues from adjacent trees which allowed most of the locations to use ‘stand-alone’ solar lights, however there were two sections of the pathway heavily shaded by trees which required a tailored engineered solution to ensure ALL lights work reliably all year round.
+Stage 1 saw 4km of SMART public lighting installed along a shared pathway lighting next to the Wollondilly River.
+Most of this pathway was clear of shading issues, however there were two sections of the pathway heavily shaded by trees which required a tailored engineered solution to ensure ALL lights work reliably all year round.
 Leadsun’s engineering team were able to design a system using a high powered ‘Master’ solar engine to remotely power several ‘remote’ lights by installing shallow underground 12Vdc wiring between each ‘remote’ light location.
-Additionally, there were other areas of the pathway situated directly adjacent to residential properties that required low-glare LED remote bollards that were also powered by a high-powered ‘Master’ solar engine.
+Additionally, as this area was highly prone to flooding, council had to ensure it was installing the most dependable and robust system available.
+As all components of the Leadsun system are located at the top of the pole any damage in flood zones are avoided.

 Council’s use of sustainable energy options reflects community expectations.
 There is an increasing awareness that we can all do our bit to reduce carbon emissions across a broad range of smaller scale projects and in our individual lives.
 Along with many Goulburn residents, I enjoy running this track early in the morning or later in the afternoon.
 The lights will be a great addition to the course, particularly in winter.